 Hopefully your number of followers is now larger than the number of people you follow.

 Follow lots of people!
 Just remember that you are not trying to game the Twitter system.
 You are interested in the people you are following and if you follow too many people at once you won’t keep up with the interactions on Twitter.
 The number of people you can follow each day depends on how many followers you have (you are restricted until you pass 2000 followers) and the gap between the number of people following you and the number of people you follow.

 - Find a Twitter account of someone/a brand who discusses your core topic.
 This could be a competitor or an expert in the field.
 Then follow their followers or their friends (the people they mutually follow).

 - Tweepi gives me the option to filter the people I follow.
 I generally choose to ignore all accounts except those who have tweeted within the last two days (so I know they are active) and with a follower count of 500 or above.
 I’ve found these values help me select the type of people I want to interact with, but experiment to see what works with you.

 Interact with the people who follow you.
 If they tweet you with a message along the lines ‘Thanks for following’ respond with either a tweet or a ‘like’.

 Do answer them if they ask questions!
-This sounds so obvious but many people ignore them.
+This sounds so obvious but many people ignore these questions.
 Also make a decision if you’re going to thank people for retweets.
-This can be time consuming or annoying for your followers if you’re doing it too often, but some simple courtesy often results in further retweets.
+This can be time consuming or annoying for your followers if you’re doing it too often, but some simple courtesy often results in further retweets!

 Check your new followers regularly.
 At least every other day.
 You will find lots of people reciprocating your follow.
 You can also check for any unsuitable accounts you may have followed in error and unfollow them.
 If accounts are a really good match with your web site or if there’s a big player you can make contact with them.
 Don’t sell to them yet.
 Just start a conversation.